NBISweden/course_chipseq/labs/extra.md

 ### Quality control after peak calling <a name="QCPeaks"></a>
 Having a consensus peakset we can re-run samples clustering with deepTools using only peaks regions for the coverage analysis ([in BED mode](https://deeptools.readthedocs.io/en/latest/content/tools/multiBamSummary.html#id9).
-This may be informative when looking at samples similarities with clustering and heatmaps and it typically done for ChIP-seq experiments.
-This also gives an indications whether peaks are consistent between replicates given the signal strength in peaks regions.
+This may be informative when looking at samples similarites with clustering and heatmaps and it typically done for ChIP-seq experiments.
+This also gives an indications whether peaks are consistent between replicates given the singal strength in peaks regions.

 Let's make a new directory to keep things organised and run deepTools in BED mode providing merged peakset we created:
 ```bash